FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 ---
-title: Python UD(A)Fs in Hive
+title: Python UDFs and UDAFs in Hive
-date: 2016-10-23 22:00
+date: 2016-10-23 11:00
-modified: 2016-10-23 22:00
+modified: 2016-10-23 11:00
 category: post
-tags: python, hadoop, hive
+tags: python, hadoop, hive, big data
 authors: Florian Wilhelm
-status: draft
 ---

-Sometimes the analytical power of the [built-in Hive functions][1] is just not enough.
+Sometimes the analytical power of [built-in Hive functions][1] is just not enough.
 In this case it is possible to write hand-tailored User-Defined Functions (UDFs) for transformations and even aggregations which are therefore called User-Defined Aggregation Functions (UDAFs).
 In this post we focus on how to write sophisticated